- What's On

 We may only use information relating to criminal convictions where the law allows us to do so.
 This

 and you are not capable of giving your consent, or where you have already made the information

-We may have to share your data with third parties, including third-party service providers and other entities in the group.
+We may have to share your data with third parties, including third-party service providers.

 We require third parties to respect the security of your data and to treat it in accordance with the law.

 Why might you share my personal information with third parties?